Jordan-Pierce/Benthic-Mapping/README.md

 #### FiftyOneDatasetViewer

 The `FiftyOneDatasetViewer` class is used to create a FiftyOne dataset from a directory of images and generate a UMAP visualization of the dataset.
+This can be run from command line or in a notebook.

 ##### Example Usage